parisollie/PaklanK-eex/README.md

    *A database to sell products.

-   *A Web application and a web page to promote the application for the UNAM engineering faculty.
+   *A Web page to promote the application for the UNAM engineering faculty.

    *A TIC project management project, related to this.